kiranshila/SIGPROC.jl/docs/src/examples.md

 filename = download("https://github.com/UCBerkeleySETI/breakthrough/blob/master/GBT/filterbank_tutorial/blc04_guppi_57563_69862_HIP35136_0011.gpuspec.0002.fil?raw=true")
 ```

 Now, we can read it into a `Filterbank`.
 By default, it will read all the time samples, we can however supply `start` and `stop` arguments if we want to look at a limited chunk.
-This is usefull as these files can get quite large.
+This is useful as these files can get quite large.

 ```@example examples
 fb = Filterbank(filename)